Traveller, Trespasser & Rough Sleeper Evictions

 Special Considerations

-Below is the total success rate for October 2024 - October 2025 based on 117 evictions
+Below is the total success rate for October 2025 to October 2026 based on 117 traveller, trespasser and related site clearance instructions managed by UK Bailiffs.

 Instruction Form